lbmoody/note-app/README.md

 ## docker deployment with heroku
 With this applicaiton I am testing containerized deployments on heroku with docker and a heroku.yml file.
 Since there isnt a database with this application it is just a trial run to understand and practice building docker files locally and testing deployments via docker.

 If you have docker installed locally you can test the application build and run the application locally through docker.
+[Heroku](https://devcenter.heroku.com/categories/deploying-with-docker) Documentation to deploy with docker.

 Build docker file command
 `docker build -t <app-name>`